CsillaFarkas/ParetoPick-R/README.md

   * when table is touched - retain old plot, do not replot that is annoying

 * Correlation Analysis:
-  * better explanation of why we're doing that
-  * align what user can pick with what is given on the right add a little asterix to those calculated per measure
   * output largest accepted correlation, maybe in bold over the table
   * deviations_step is currently the default value
-  * explain the effects of high correlation
+  * briefly explain the effects of high correlation